Disappearance of Madeleine McCann: "Trial by media"

 Eilis O'Hanlon wrote that the disappearance "could almost stand as a metaphor for the rise of social media as the predominant mode of public discourse".
 Twitter, one year old when Madeleine McCann went missing, became the source of much of the vitriol.
 Ten years later, the "#McCann" hashtag was still producing over 100 tweets an hour, according to researchers at the University of Huddersfield.
 Social media's attacks included a threat to kidnap one of the McCanns' twins, and when Scotland Yard and Crimewatch staged their reconstruction in 2013, there was apparently talk of phoning in with false information to sabotage the appeal.
 One man who ran an anti-McCann website received a three-month suspended sentence in 2013 after leafleting their village with his allegations.
 The following year a Twitter user was found dead from a helium overdose after Sky News confronted her about her 400 anti-McCann tweets.

-The couple's status as photogenic, articulate, and professional was at first beneficial.
+At first, the couple's status as photogenic, articulate, and professional was beneficial.
 Offers of help came in from across the United Kingdom, including 10 Downing Street.
 The McCanns took full advantage of the interest by hiring public relations consultants and offering regular events to sustain media interest.
-However the frenzy eventually turned against the couple, and there began what PR consultant Michael Cole called the "monstering of the McCanns".
-They were harshly criticized for having left their children alone in an unlocked apartment, despite the availability of Ocean Club babysitters and a crèche; the argument ran that a working-class couple would have faced child abandonment charges.
+However, the frenzy eventually turned against the couple, and there began what PR consultant Michael Cole called the "monstering of the McCanns".
+They were harshly criticised for having left their children alone in an unlocked apartment, despite the availability of Ocean Club babysitters and a crèche; the argument ran that a working-class couple would have faced child abandonment charges.
 Seventeen thousand people signed an online petition in June 2007 asking Leicestershire Social Services to investigate how the children came to be left unattended.